 Multilingual Memories of Migration.
-Students Interview Grandparents
+Students conduct intergenerational interviews

 The students are introduced to the issue of social representativeness of historical sources and to the methods of oral history.
 They develop the questionnaires and perform the audio interviews in small work groups.
 They cope productively with their own multilingualism and train practices of translation.

 The project makes a considerable contribution to an Austrian “archive of migration” with sound recordings of around 70 biographical interviews in as many as 15 to 20 languages.
 The interviews are archived with full translations in the Austrian Mediathek and presented there in a web exhibition.
-This collection that can evolve, in its specific form, only from the collaboration with the students is the main project output and can serve as a basis for further research.

 (Photocredit © Georg Traska)